stoplightio/elements/docs/guides/layouts.md

 A second and recommended layout option exists, however.
 API has two scrollable areas built-in inside: the Table of Contents and the actual content.
 This makes scrolling through massive API docs much more pleasant.

-To achieve that effect, you just have to limit the height of API component.
+To achieve that effect, you just have to limit the height of the API component.

-For example if you have an empty page displaying *only* the API component, you can limit the height of `body` container:
+For example, if you have an empty page displaying *only* the API component, you can limit the height of `body` container:

 ```html
 <body style="height: 100vh;">